 Creating a Server Migration Workflow

-MgC provide a server migration workflow template crafted from best practices.
+MgC provides a server migration workflow template crafted from best practices.
 You can customize workflows from this template by adding tasks and steps as needed.
 You can run all tasks in just one click and monitor the migration progress in real time.

 Prerequisites